Skip to main content

 • Set it up via Settings.

-• When dropped you’ll find a dropTarget in the callback.
+• When dropped you’ll find a dropTarget in the DS:end event callback.

 • You can also use some useful methods related to DropZones.